Supertramp: 1979–1983: Breakfast in America, ...Famous Last Words... and Hodgson's departure

 The band's switch to a more pop-oriented approach peaked with their most popular album, Breakfast in America.
-For the last two months of completing the album, Hodgson parked a camper outside of the studio to work diligently on mixing, with brief periods of rest in between.
+For the last two months of completing the album, Hodgson parked a camper outside the studio to work diligently on mixing, with brief periods of rest.
 He remembered feeling that "it could be a big album" and that he spent "days and sometimes weeks choosing the right songs and the right order of songs so one song flowed into the next".

 Released in March 1979, Breakfast in America reached number three in the UK and number one in the US and Canada.
 The album spawned four successful singles (more than their first five albums combined): three of Hodgson's songs, "The Logical Song" (number one Canada, number six US, number seven UK), "Take the Long Way Home" (number four Canada, number 10 US, not released in UK) and "Breakfast in America" (number nine UK, not released in the US or Canada) and Davies's "Goodbye Stranger" (number five in Canada, number 15 US, number 57 UK).

-To avoid an overly lengthy gap between albums during their hiatus, the band put out 1980's Paris, a two-LP live album recorded mostly at the Pavillon de Paris in November 1979, towards the tail end of their 1979 ten month tour.
+To avoid an overly long gap between albums during their hiatus, the band put out 1980's Paris, a two-LP live album recorded mostly at the Pavillon de Paris in November 1979, towards the tail end of their 1979 ten month tour.
 It broke the top ten in both the US and UK.
 A live version of "Dreamer" was released as a single hitting number one in Canada and number 15 in the US, even though the studio version had failed to even chart there in 1974.
 A second single from the live album, "Breakfast in America", peaked at number 62 in the US.

-Hodgson moved his family from the Los Angeles area to the mountains of northern California where he built a home and studio and focused on his family and spiritual life, while recording a solo album, initially titled Sleeping with the Enemy, which would later be released as In the Eye of the Storm in 1984.
-This geographic separation widened the rift between him and the rest of the group; during the conceptualization and recording of their next album, ...Famous Last Words..., Davies and Hodgson found far greater difficulty in reconciling their musical ideas than they had before, and it was apparent to the rest of the band that Hodgson wanted out.
+Hodgson moved his family from the Los Angeles area to the mountains of northern California, where he built a home and studio and focused on his family and spiritual life, while recording a solo album, initially titled Sleeping with the Enemy, which was later released as In the Eye of the Storm in 1984.
+This geographical separation widened the rift between him and the rest of the group; during the conceptualisation and recording of their next album, ...Famous Last Words..., Davies and Hodgson found far greater difficulty in reconciling their musical ideas than they had before, and it was apparent to the rest of the band that Hodgson wanted out.